-One of the easiest ways to fail your driving test is forgetting to do a check of your blind spots before you move off from a stationary position.
+One of the easiest ways to fail your driving test is forgetting to do a check of your blind spots before you move off from a stationary position such as a pedestrian crossing or roundabout.
 This is one of the first things you’ll be marked on during your test, so make sure you start off on the right foot.

 Remember to position your car correctly, making sure you stay within markings and avoid straddling lanes.
+This includes keeping the right stopping distance from the car in front.
 Otherwise you risk this common way to end up with a failed driving test.

 Control when moving off